Welcome to Thomas F. Lettington's

 (mostly the greenhouse gasses carbon dioxide and methane) into the

-atmosphere ever day mostly by recklessly burning fossil fuel.
+atmosphere every day mostly by recklessly burning fossil fuel.
 I intend to

 do my part to correct that.